Deliverance (metal band): Formation and early albums (1985–1992)

 Deliverance was formed in 1985 in Los Angeles by Jimmy P. Brown II.
 They debuted in 1989 with Deliverance, followed up by Weapons of Our Warfare in 1990, What a Joke in 1991, and Stay of Execution in 1992.
 These four releases featured traditional thrash and speed metal sounds.
 The band was one of the pioneers of Christian thrash metal.
 The debut album earned them a label as Metallica clones, although this was sometimes meant as a praise of the band.
 Weapons of Our Warfare is considered the peak of the band's career.
-The music video for the title song earned regular airplay on MTV, and in 1999 Metallica's Lars Ulrich listed the video as among his Top 10 metal videos.
+The music video for the title song earned regular airplay on MTV Headbangers Ball, and in 1999 Metallica's Lars Ulrich listed the video as among his Top 10 metal videos.
 On Stay of Execution, the band began changing in sound in response to changes in the music scene.
 For this release, they moved from thrash and speed metal into progressive metal and, slightly, alternative metal.